YOU HAVE A VISION

 (We promise it hasn’t gone to our heads)

-From documentaries, to company profiles, commercials, music videos and even your grandma’s birthday video (well, maybe not YOUR grandma’s, but ours), we’ve had decades of experience creating compelling eye-candy that grabs viewers by their eyeballs, minds and hearts.
+From documentaries, to company profiles, commercials, music videos and even your grandma’s birthday video (well, maybe not YOUR grandma’s, but ours), we’ve had decades of experience creating compelling eye-candy that grabs viewers’ eyes, hearts and minds.

-Take a peek at some of our most recent work below.
-If you’d like to see something specific to the project you have in mind, just ask and we’ll ransack our video vault.
+Please take a look at some of our work in the section below.
+If you’d like to see something comprable to the project you have in mind, just ask and we’ll ransack our video vault.